carlos-nunez/android-chromecaster/README.md

 - [x] Please submit your app within 48 hours.

 ## Details
-- The app can be downloaded above (Universal.apk) or from https://schemer.app/universal.apk.
+- The app can be downloaded above (Universal.apk).
 - The app was tested on the Pixel 2 and Pixel 3a simulator.